itisMilan/VueWeatherApp/README.md

 - **Vue.js**: Frontend JavaScript framework for building user interfaces.
 - **OpenWeatherMap API**: Provides access to weather data for any location.
-- **Bootstrap**: Frontend framework for responsive design and layout.
+- **Tailwind**: Frontend framework for responsive design and layout.

 ## Recommended IDE Setup